This post contains affiliate links, marked by *

-Zeek is a marketplace where you can buy discounted gift cards from a huge range of stores and also sell on your unwanted gift cards to a willing buyer.
+Gift card marketplaces are websites or apps where you can buy discounted gift cards from a huge range of stores and also sell on your unwanted gift cards to a willing buyer.
 It’s a great way to make a bit of cash from a card that might never be used.

 I used to be very sceptical of Amazon gift cards*, but I changed my mind after I saw how much I could get off my shopping if I took advantage of using my gift card balance and taking advantage of Amazon’s gift card offers.

 Occasionally, I’ll receive an offer from Amazon to get a bonus payment if I top up my gift card balance – sometimes, it’s an offer of an extra £5 if I top up by £100.
 Is this too much hassle for plonking down £100 in one go?

 Well, think about it this way – it’s a 5% return.
 There aren’t many places to get that kind of return in a few minutes.

 Also, it’s worth it for me as I often plan purchases for my home improvements so I’m sure I’ll spend a certain amount.

 The range isn’t extremely wide, but it’s still a good range, and a good discount.
 Still, there are other useful ways of taking advantage of TopCashback gift cards.